harshwani1997/AI-Tic-Tac-Toe-with-minimax-policy/README.md

 # AI-Tic-Tac-Toe-with-minimax-policy
-An implementation of Minimax AI Algorithm on Tic-Tac-Toe (or Noughts and Crosses) game This is the classic tic-tac-toe game with a minimal AI using Minimax Algorithm
+An implementation of Minimax AI Algorithm on Tic-Tac-Toe (or Noughts and Crosses) game.

+This is the classic tic-tac-toe game with a minimal AI using Minimax Algorithm

 # What is Minimax?